Schools and Programs

 The George R. Brown School of Engineering is dedicated to empowering students and faculty to generate lasting solutions to the world’s most urgent challenges.
 We will achieve this by leveraging our strengths and deepening our collaborative relationships in key areas.
 These include materials science, in which we have created a dedicated department and are investing in new faculty; nanoengineering, an area in which we excel and in which we are eager to grow; and energy and the environment, which we are enhancing through E2I, Rice’s universitywide energy and environment initiative.

-To learn how you can support Rice engineers, please contact Sara Lillehaugen, director of development, at 713-348-3189 or firstname.lastname@example.org.
+To learn how you can support Rice engineers, please contact Sara Lillehaugen Rice, director of development, at 713-348-3189 or email@example.com.

 School of Humanities

 The School of Humanities offers programs in disciplines traditionally associated with the humanities — such as art, classical studies, literature, history, philosophy, languages and religion — and also pushes beyond disciplinary boundaries to explore, from a wide variety of perspectives, what it means to be human.
-Our current focus is on recruiting faculty who will enhance Rice’s international stature; enhancing innovation through the Rice Seminars, which leverage a community of interdisciplinary scholars from Rice and abroad; making meaningful study-abroad opportunities available to all of our students; and building the Moody Center for the Arts as a means of catalyzing a new era of innovation and energy at Rice and in Houston.
+Our current focus is on creating more equitable opportunities for students of different socio-economic backgrounds to participate in all that the school has to offer.
+Supporting the School of Humanities makes meaningful study-abroad experiences attainable to all of our students; impacts our ability to recruit faculty who enhance Rice’s international stature; as well as foster innovation through the Rice Seminars, which leverage a community of interdisciplinary scholars from Rice and abroad.

 Jones Graduate School of Business